bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.6 Purpose

-The purpose of this Governance Framework (GF) is to define the parameters of a BC Mines Act Permit credential.
+The purpose of this GF is to define the B.C.
+Mines Act Permit credential.

 ## 1.7 Scope

-The initial scope of this GF is summary information for operating permits of major mines in B.C.
+The initial scope of the B.C.
+Mines Act Permit credential is summary information for operating permits of major mines in B.C.

 ## 1.8 Objectives